We are delighted to share some of the outcomes reported by our grant recipients. For a full listing of grant awards from 2015-16 visit this page.

 - Maya Sandler (Yale University doctoral student in the History of Science and Medicine) was awarded funds for a research project called, “Care Beyond the Coalfields.”
 Specifically examining the transfer of the Miners’ Memorial Hospital Association from the United Mine Workers of America to the Appalachian Regional Healthcare, Inc. in 1963.
 Click here for details.

-- Paige Schneider (visiting assistant Professor of Politics at Sewanee) was awarded funds for “Grundy Country Post Secondary Experience Survey.”
+- Paige Schneider (Visiting Assistant Professor of Politics at Sewanee) and Emily Partin (Family Resource Center Director for Grundy County Schools and Director of Discover Together) were awarded funds for “Grundy Country Post Secondary Experience Survey.”
 The purpose of this project is to gather data on the post secondary experiences of young adults in Grundy County.
 Interviews with Grundy County alum will generate data that can inform evaluations of existing programs at the high school, and the structure and content of future initiatives aimed at enhancing post secondary resources and supports on the Mountain.
 Click here for details.

-- Sid Brown (Professor of Religious Studies and Chair of Religious Studies, Sewanee) was awarded funds for a project called, “Practicing Place.”
+- Sid Brown (Professor of Religious Studies and Chair of Religious Studies, Sewanee) was awarded funds to develop a course, “Practicing Place.”
 In this class, students examine theories of place and ritual so that they develop lenses through which to view all the rituals of their lives.
 Click here for details.